josuealcalde/powerline-aws-vault/README.md

-# Powerline-aws
+# Powerline-aws-vault
-This is the [Powerline](https://github.com/powerline/powerline) segment to show current AWS account and role, so you are less like to make a deadly mistake.
+This is the [Powerline](https://github.com/powerline/powerline) segment to show current [aws-vault](https://github.com/99designs/aws-vault) profile , soy you are less like to make a deadly mistake.

 Tested with BASH.